terramate-io/terramate-docs/cloud/policies/index.md

 # Terramate Cloud Policies

 Policies in Terramate Cloud help secure your infrastructure by detecting misconfigurations on a per-resource level.
-They leverage the industry-standard [CIS Benchmarks](./index.md#introducing-the-cis-benchmarks) to automatically analyze your infrastructure as code (IaC) changes and deployed resources.
+They leverage the industry-standard [CIS Benchmarks](./index.md#the-cis-benchmarks) to automatically analyze your infrastructure as code (IaC) changes and deployed resources.

 ## What Do Policies Do?

 - **Misconfiguration Detection:** Policies inspect each resource for potential security misconfigurations.
 This precise, per-resource analysis helps you catch vulnerabilities early.
 - **Automated Analysis:** When you deploy changes or run scheduled [drift detection](../drift/index.md), policies automatically verify that your configurations meet the prescribed security standards.

-## Introducing the CIS Benchmarks
+## The CIS Benchmarks

 The **Center for Internet Security (CIS)** is a nonprofit organization that promotes best security practices.
 CIS develops, validates, and publishes security benchmarks with prescriptive instructions for implementing industry-standard controls.
 These benchmarks cover:
 - Major cloud providers like AWS, Google Cloud, and Microsoft Azure